tony-aw/squarebrackets/README.md

 - 14 December 2024: Removed the `ma_setv()` function in favour of the
   new `slicev_` set of methods.
 Renamed the `sub,dims` argument pair to `s,d`.
 Changed the documentation accordingly.
+- 27 December 2024: Overhauled the arguments for the
+  data.frame/data.table methods and functions.
+Now the `s,d` argument pair is the primary argument set for all dimensional objects.